mailgun/documentation/source/faqs.rst

 There are two types of domains you can configure with Mailgun:

 * A sandbox subdomain of mailgun.org.
 Example: ``sandboxXX.mailgun.org``.
 This option allows for quick testing, without having to setup DNS entries.
 This domain is provisioned automatically with every new account.
+But you could send only to `authorized recipients <https://help.mailgun.com/hc/en-us/articles/217531258>`_.

 * Your own domain like ``mycompany.com``.
 This requires you to configure some records at your DNS provider.
 We provide you with those records and instructions in your control panel.